 Clear plastic retainer replacement cost

-The costs for replacing clear plastic retainers can vary greatly.
+The cost of replacing clear plastic retainers can vary greatly.
 For a set, you can pay anywhere from $150 to $800.
 To narrow down the price range, it helps to take a look at specific brands, like Invisalign (Vivera) or Essix retainers.

 Invisalign retainer replacement cost